Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Theory

 \section{Theory}

-The LH1 antenna system is made up of $N$ 2-LSs coupled with their nearest-neighbors to create a ring structure (see Fig.~\ref{fig:ddpic}(a)).
+The donor-ring antenna system is made up of $N$ 2-LSs coupled with their nearest-neighbors to create a ring structure (see Fig.~\ref{fig:ddpic}(a)).
 The Hamiltonian of the ring system, $H_d$ is given as

 where H.c. is Hermitian conjugate, and the annihilation and creation operators, $e_j$ and $e_j^\dagger$, respectively, are defined as

 for $j\in\{1,N\}$, that act on the $j^\text{th}$ 2-LS donor atom.
 The $j^\text{th}$ 2-LS has states $|0_j\rangle$ and $|1_j\rangle$ with corresponding energies $0$ and $\omega_{d,j}$.
 The coupling constant between the $j^\text{th}$ and $(j+1)^\text{th}$ 2-LS is $g$.